security-alert/security-alert/packages/sarif-to-comment/README.md

       --dryRun                      Dry-Run when it is enabled
-      --token                       GitHub Token, or support environment variables - GITHUB_TOKEN=xxx --action                      Authentication mode for the token, defaults to PAT, if set, switches to Github Action --commentUrl                  Post to comment URL. e.g. https://github.com/owner/repo/issues/85 --sarifContentOwner           GitHub Owner name of sarif content result.  e.g. "owner" --sarifContentRepo            GitHub Repository name of sarif content result. e.g. "repo"
+      --token                       GitHub Token, or support environment variables - GITHUB_TOKEN=xxx --action                      Authentication mode for the token, defaults to PAT, if set, switches to Github Action --ruleDetails                 Include rule details in the markdown, might be too big for Github's API, defaults to false
+      --commentUrl                  Post to comment URL. e.g. https://github.com/owner/repo/issues/85 --sarifContentOwner           GitHub Owner name of sarif content result.  e.g. "owner" --sarifContentRepo            GitHub Repository name of sarif content result. e.g. "repo"